 Florida Honey Movie

-You might want to check out a 1997 movie called Ulee’s Gold starring Peter Fonda as a Florida tupelo honey beekeeper shot in Apalachicola and Port St. Joe.
+You might also want to check out a 1997 movie called Ulee’s Gold starring Peter Fonda as a Florida Tupelo honey beekeeper shot in Apalachicola and Port St. Joe.
 Van Morrison’s song, Tupelo Honey is featured.

 Comments are closed.